KenPainter/GenLogic/ai-docs/documentation-and-tests.md

 details tests.
 This creates a single source of truth for how a feature is specified, and how it is tested.

+## Test Coverage

+To provide our required level of [database-integrity](./database-integrity.md), we must have 100% coverage of advertised syntax features and integrity features.

+We test end-to-end always, to ensure the tests follow the same code path as the end-user.

 ## Documentation Sections

 ### Setup and CLI Usage